A-C-Rosenfeldt/AtariJag6DoFtexture60fps/README.md

 I am very interested in the speed difference, but I don't like the doubled memory requirements.
 Why can't the Jaguar not just have 32x32 MUL also?
 Okay, don't dwell on it.
 I start with fixed point in a KISS way: MUL;SHR 8  and DIV with the fixed point flag.

+# Memory limit
+So it seems like I stress myself out about caching and parallel excution.
+At first I need code going.
+So sequentiel operation.
+Lots of 32bit data access to DRAM from the GPU.
+Just get some performance numbers.
+BeamTree equations in normalised device coordinates look as complicated as in real 3d and need almost as much bits.
+But in 3d ( thats why it is called Beam ) the expression make sense as Vec3 expressions with cross and inner product.
+My main motivation is to avoid the slow down when we face an enemy in "sky hammer".
+The enemy occludes a lot of area of the level.
+So I have the level -- maybe even a hybrid tree made of BSP and convex shapes for the portals -- and then use the enemy ship to occlude a lot of this.
+In thise scene the frustum plays a minor role.
+Of course I still clip against the frustum prior to this to easy debugging, but I have nice equations and code.
+Texture mapping matches this approach by using the looking glass thief way ( and basically the Doom way ): map textures in 3d with an explicit normal and use Matrix inversion (in 3d).
+Jaguar has a problem to combine shading and mapping.
+Like Skyhammer maybe I start with constant shade per polygon.

 # Single Responsibility
 It seems like I need a special routine to merge a (convex) polygon into a tree.
 So with two polygons stuff gets a little arbitrary.
 Maybe I need to allow polygons in leaf nodes, like when there are only two convext polygons and they don't collide.
 Just finde a "separating axis" on one of them and be done.
 I thinkt that this fits with the float-epsilon direction I want to change to.